vsrinivas/fuchsia/development/languages/fidl/tutorial/README.md

 -   The `main()` function creates an asynchronous task executor and a `ServicesServer` and runs the `ServicesServer` to completion on the executor.
--   `spawn_echo_server` creates a new instance of a server which implements the `Echo` service, attaches it to a channel, and spawns it as a new task on the global asynchronous task executor.
+-   `spawn_echo_server` spawns a new asynchronous task which will handle incoming echo service requests.

 To understand how the code works, here's a summary of what happens in the server to execute an IPC call.
 We will dig into what each of these lines means, so it's